 The Effects of Dog Bite Disfigurement

-When someone is disfigured from a dog bite – particularly if it affects the most visible areas of the body, such as the face, hands and arms – the victim might feel embarrassment and avoid social situations.
+When someone is disfigured from a dog bite – particularly if it affects the most visible areas of the body, such as the face, hands, and arms – the victim might feel embarrassment and avoid social situations.
 Disfigurement can cause victims to become self-conscious.
 They might receive stares and frequently may field questions about their disfigurement.
 As such, victims might feel alienated and may experience varying degrees of social impairment.

 In 2003, researchers at the Centre for Appearance Research at the University of the West of England published a report in the journal Body Image explaining that people with disfigurements often have negative self-perceptions and difficulties with social interactions.
-This may “frequently involve spirals of negative emotions (e.g., social anxiety), maladaptive thought processes (e.g., fear of negative social evaluation), unfavorable self-perceptions (e.g., lowered self-esteem and unfavourable body image), and negative behaviour patterns (e.g., excessive social avoidance).”
+This may “frequently involve spirals of negative emotions (e.g., social anxiety), maladaptive thought processes (e.g., fear of negative social evaluation), unfavorable self-perceptions (e.g., lowered self-esteem and unfavorable body image), and negative behavior patterns (e.g., excessive social avoidance).”

 Treatments for Emotional Injuries Related to Dog Bite Disfigurement

 Disfiguring injuries from a dog bite can lead to post-traumatic stress disorder and other psychological and emotional disorders that require on-going treatments.
 Treatments may include the following.

 - speech therapy.